If you had asked me a few years ago if I thought it was worth paying a fee to pay taxes with a credit card, I would have said “Absolutely not.”

 The Best Credit Cards for a BIG Tax Payment

-There are some excellent welcome offers available on some of my favorite credit cards, but the minimum spend requirements can be hard to achieve under normal circumstances.
+There are some excellent welcome offers available on some of my favorite travel credit cards, but the minimum spend requirements can be hard to achieve under normal circumstances.
 However, if you find yourself in a situation where you have a big tax payment, this could be a strategic time to open one of these cards!

 The Business Platinum Card® from American Express